 Phlebitis means inflammation of a vein.
-This happens when a blood clot in the vein causes the inflammation, the thrombophlebitis will probably be detected in legs veins, but it may occur in other places too.
+This happens when a blood clot in the vein causes inflammation, thrombophlebitis will probably be detected in the legs’ veins, but it may occur in other places too.
 Phlebitis can occur in both the surface (superficial) or deep body veins.

-Women find blue veins breasts during pregnancy, those are natural and need no medical care, and do not need any prevention actions taken, unlike pregnancy varicose vein the phlebitis can be prevented.
+Women find blue veins breasts during pregnancy, those are natural and need no medical care, and do not need any preventive actions taken, unlike pregnancy varicose vein phlebitis can be prevented.

 Superficial phlebitis during pregnancy